amitsaha/echorand.me/content/posts/kubernetes-notes.md

 - Restart the existing workloads - `kubectl rollout restart` really helps here

 This step is prone to cause interruptions if the policy has not been set correctly.
 Hence, exercise caution.
 In my experience `kube-psp-advisor` really helped here.

+## Multiple matching policies

+To summarize how a pod creation operation and pod security policies admission controller interacts:

+1. Pod creation request is received
+2. An attempt is made to find a matching policy for the pod
+3. If a matching policy is found, is this policy allowed to be used by the pod is checked
+4. If the above check passes, the pod is "admitted", else "rejected".

-One thing that is worth keeping in mind here is what happens when there are multiple matching policies for a pod.
+Now, what happens if we have multiple matching policies in step 2?
 The kubernetes [documentation](https://v1-14.docs.kubernetes.io/docs/concepts/policy/pod-security-policy/#policy-order) on this topic has changed between releases, but illustrates another aspect of pod security policy - mutating and non-mutating.
 We have established that each pod *has* to have a  pod security policy enabled.
 Now, the pod security policy that matches a pod doesn't need to specify all the various fields.
 In that scenario, the fields not specified will be attached to the pod with their default values.
 Thus, this is a "mutating" pod security policy.
 However, if the policy specified all fields, this would be attached as is to the pod and hence be a "non-mutating" pod security policy.

 # Writing policy tests